-The device is manufactured using Atmel's high density non-volatile memory technology.
-The Flash Program memory can be reprogrammed In-System through an SPI serial interface, by a conventional non-volatile memory programmer, or by an On-chip boot program running on the AVR core.
-The boot program can use any interface to download the application program in the Application Flash memory.
-Software in the Boot Flash Section will continue to run while the Application Flash Section is updated, providing true Read-While-Write operation.
-By combining an 8-bit RISC CPU with In-System Self-Programmable Flash on a monolithic chip, the Atmel ATmega8 is a powerful microcontroller that provides a highly-flexible and cost-effective solution to many embedded control applications.
+The device is manufactured using Atmel's high-density nonvolatile memory technology.
+The Onchip ISP Flash allows the program memory to be reprogrammed in-system through an SPI serial interface, by a conventional nonvolatile memory programmer, or by an On-chip Boot program running on the AVR core.
+The boot program can use any interface to download the application program in the application Flash memory.
+Software in the Boot Flash section will continue to run while the Application Flash section is updated, providing true Read-While-Write operation.
+By combining an 8-bit RISC CPU with In-System Self-Programmable Flash on a monolithic chip, the Atmel ATmega128 is a powerful microcontroller that provides a highly flexible and cost effective solution to many embedded control applications.

-The ATmega8 is supported with a full suite of program and system development tools, including C compilers, macro assemblers, program debugger/simulators, In-Circuit Emulators, and evaluation kits.
+The ATmega128 device is supported with a full suite of program and system development tools including: C compilers, macro assemblers, program debugger/simulators, in-circuit emulators, and evaluation kits.